Scooby-Doo (film): Filming

+Music

 Soundtrack

-The film's score was composed by David Newman.
+The film's score was composed by David Newman, who previously worked with Raja Gosnell on Never Been Kissed (1999) and scored films based on Hanna-Barbera productions including The Flintstones (1994) and its prequel Viva Rock Vegas (2000).
 A soundtrack was released on June 4, 2002, by Atlantic Records.
 It peaked at number 24 on the Billboard 200 and 49 on the Top R&B/Hip-Hop Albums.